-In light of constantly shifting events around COVID-19, our BFI NETWORK South West team want to reassure you that we will still be active during this time.
+In light of constantly changing regulations for filmmaking around COVID-19, our BFI NETWORK South West team want to reassure you that we will still be active during this time.

-We wanted to highlight that our BFI NETWORK Talent Executives will be responding to enquiries as usual (email@example.com).
+We wanted to highlight that our BFI NETWORK Talent Executives will be responding to enquiries as usual and can be contacted on email.
 We cannot offer any professional advice directly in regards to COVID-19, but please do follow the resource links below, which we will keep updated as the situation develops.
 Watershed is now closed to the public until early September, our BFI NETWORK team are working remotely during this time.

 Events & Training Opportunities